dlang-community/awesome-d/README.md

 ## Command Line
 * [scriptlike](https://github.com/Abscissa/scriptlike) - Utility library to aid writing script-like programs in D.
 * [todod](https://github.com/BlackEdder/todod) - Todod is a command line based todo list manager.
 It also has support for shell interaction based on [linenoise](https://github.com/antirez/linenoise).

+## GUI Libs
+*Libraries for working with graphical user interface applications.*

+* [GtkD](https://github.com/gtkd-developers/GtkD) - GtkD is a D binding and OO wrapper of GTK+.
+GtkD is actively maintained and is the most stable GUI lib in D now.
+* [DWT](https://github.com/d-widget-toolkit/dwt) - A library for creating cross-platform GUI applications.
+GWT is a port from Java SWT library to D.
+* [tkD](https://github.com/nomad-software/tkd) - GUI toolkit for the D programming language based on Tcl/Tk

+*Note*: You can also find a list of GUI libs on [wiki.dlang.org](http://wiki.dlang.org/Libraries_and_Frameworks#GUI_Libraries).
+But not all of them are actively maintained now.